turutupa/blog/content/activity/long-time-no-see.md

 ---
 date: 2021-05-27T07:39:15.817Z
-title: Long time no see
+title: Long time no see... farewell!
-draft: true
+draft: false
 ---
 In the past months my life has change quite a bit but not as much as it plans to change.
 Here's some of the stuff I've been up to: